Angular custom validation using AsyncValidator with Observable

 - Angular will only process AyncValidators if all (sync) Validators in the

-will also become invalid, however, the error information (key-value pair) will not rollup toFormGroup
+FormControlis invalid, its parentFormGroupwill also become invalid, however, the error information (key-value pair) will not rollup toFormGrouplevel.

 Contact me